umoqnier/umoqnier.github.io/content/pages/cv.md

 template: cv
 nav: true
 nav_order: 4
-cv_pdf: pdf/example_pdf.pdf
+cv_pdf: pdf/academy_cv.pdf
 toc:
   sidebar: left
-description: Click the icon on the right to download the pdf version :)
+description: Click the icon on the right to download the pdf version (spanish by now) :)
 ---